tommililja/Farse/README.md

 ## Creating JSON

-We can create JSON strings with [Json](https://github.com/tommililja/Farse/blob/main/src/Farse/Json.fs).
+We can create JSON strings with the [Json](https://github.com/tommililja/Farse/blob/main/src/Farse/Json.fs) type.

 This creates an object, but you can create any type and convert it with Json.asString.